Trump Environmental Rollback Spurs Mining Near Okefenokee

 The Army Corps of Engineers, the agency handling the permit request, recently concluded most of the wetlands that would be drained or otherwise affected by the proposed mine are no longer protected under federal rules recently revised at the direction of the White House.

-Twin Pines President Steve Ingle said in a statement Tuesday that his company is moving ahead with plans to mine on nearly 600 acres near the Georgia-Florida line.
+Twin Pines President Steve Ingle said in a statement Tuesday that his company is moving ahead with plans to mine on nearly 600 acres (243 hectares) near the Georgia-Florida line.

 “Because waters of the United States will not be affected,” Ingle said, “no federal permits will be required.”

-Note: This story has been corrected.
-The SELC attorney’s name is Geoff Gisler, not Greg Gisler.